Occupational Therapy Program

 The MOT Program abides by the transfer policy outlined in the graduate catalogue.
 In addition, all transfer courses must be evaluated by the MOT Program Director to determine whether they meet the content requirements of the appropriate ACOTE standard.
 Only those courses which meet the standards will be accepted for transfer.

 ACOTE and NBCOT:

 The MOT program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
 Box 31220, Bethesda, MD 20824-1220.
 AOTA's phone number is (301) 652-AOTA.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR) and will be eligible to practice.
 Most states require licensure in order to practice.
 In Maine, the license is based upon initial certification from the NBCOT certification examination.
-NBCOT is located at 800 S. Frederick Ave., Suite 200, Gaithersburg, MD 20877-4150.
+NBCOT is located at 12 South Summit Ave, Suite 100, Gaithersburg, MD 20877.

 Students must comply with the University's immunization requirements.
 In addition, students must comply with the MOT program's health policy requirements and any additional requirements of those health care agencies to which they are assigned for clinical practice.
-Students must show evidence of completion of the following immunizations:
+Minimally, students must be prepared to show evidence of completion of the following immunizations:

 - Lab test (titer) providing immunity to: